zxx24/Unet_plus_plus-for-Weizmann-Horse-Database/readme.md

 ## Testing ##

 You can run validate.py to quickly validate the current best model on the latter 15% of the dataset.
+You need to change the path of root in validate.py to the location where the dataset is saved. **Alternatively, first modify root in train.py and run it**.
+This will cause the parameters to be saved in setting.txt for reading in other .py files.

     python validate.py